Carl C. Awh, M.D., FASRS

 Dr. Awh’s special interests include macular surgery, macular degeneration, and the development of surgical devices and techniques.
-He is an active investigator in industry-sponsored and National Eye Institute-sponsored clinical trials, holds twelve U.S. patents for retinal surgical devices and treatments, and has designed dozens of instruments in widespread use by vitreoretinal surgeons.
+He is an active investigator in industry-sponsored and National Eye Institute-sponsored clinical trials, has 28 issued or pending U.S. patents for retinal surgical devices and treatments, and has designed dozens of instruments in widespread use by vitreoretinal surgeons.
 He is a consultant to numerous ophthalmic companies and has lectured in over twenty countries and on every continent (except Antarctica!).
-He serves on the Executive Committee and is the President of the American Society of Retina Specialists.
+He serves on the board of directors and is a past President of the American Society of Retina Specialists.
 He is a past member of the board of EURETINA, the European Retina Society.

 Dr. Awh is happily married and is the father of three children.
-He enjoys golf, running, and travel.
+He enjoys golf, hiking, and travel.

 Vitreoretinal Surgery and Research

 - Tennessee Academy of Medicine

 - American Medical Association

 - American Society of Retina Specialists